pindariyanita/RAG_pipeline_task/README.md

    (`python manage.py migrate`)
 5) For starting Django project, please run
    (`python manage.py runserver`)
-6) For API endpoint, please run the below command in new terminal while keeping above step command run in existing terminal (`python test_api.py`)
+6) For testing, please run the below command in new terminal while keeping above step command run in existing terminal (`python test_api.py`)

    OR you can paste below API endpoint into POSTMAN